algorandfoundation/beaker/blog/blog.md

 ## Source Maps

-Getting a `pc` returned from an algod error message meant you had to assemble, then disassemble your teal contract to find the TEAL line it might be associated to.
-Even then the names and formatting is mangled in the process so it was hard to track exactly where you were in your program.
+Getting a `pc` line returned from an algod error message meant you had to assemble, then disassemble your TEAL contract to find the corresponding TEAL line that caused the error.
+Even then, the names and formatting are mangled in the process so it is challenging to identify exactly where you were in your program.

 You can now compile TEAL with the `sourcemap` flag [enabled](https://developer.algorand.org/docs/rest-apis/algod/v2/#post-v2tealcompile).
 The resulting map comes back according to [this spec](https://sourcemaps.info/spec.html) and can be decoded with any of the SDKs using the new `SourceMap` object.